There is more than one way to retire early and travel the world. This is how we did it, but the road map for your path might look way different.

 We pay out of pocket for routine medical care, and we currently have an inexpensive year-long travel insurance policy, which provides emergency medical and evacuation coverage.

 We also write about money-related topics in addition to health care and budget breakdowns.
-Such as:

 - What phone service should you chose?

 - What’s the best way to pack to avoid airline fees?